EddieChimezie/EddieChimezie/README.md

 ## About Me! 🤓
 - 👀 I’m interested in Coding and building cool stuffs
-- 🌱 I’m currently learning to be a Software Engineer ⏳
+- 🌱 I’m currently learning to be a Full Fledged Flutter Developer ⏳
 - 💞️ I’m open to collaborate on any project and to learn from you
-- 💡 Fun fact: I am a speed cuber, I love puzzles, I play chess, Tennis and RTS games. 🧩♟🎮
+- 💡 Fun fact: When I'm not coding, you can find me vlogging about the hustle and bustle of life or creating engaging Shorts with powerful snippets and funny content.
 - 📫 How to reach me via email or twitter

 ## 🔭 I'm currently working on

 - Becoming a Software Engineer ⏳
-- Transitioning to Full-Stack...
+- Learning Portuguese
-- My next blog
+- Growing my portfolio to become a professional.
-- My js skill
+- My flutter skill

 ## 🌱 I'm currently learning

-- Python 💻
+- Flutter/Dart 💻
-- C 🤓
+- Software Developing 🤓
 - Node.js
 - Solidity